 Playing arm chair quarterback, it seems so obvious that something based on bad credit risks was doomed to fail, but at the time very few people involved with these subprime mortgage backed bonds realized it, either because they were blinded by greed or they simply didn’t understand the business they were in.
 The BIg Short focuses on three groups of investors who were able to predict the meltdown and figure out a way to bet against (short ) the market.
 They were able to do this mainly through good old fashioned reasoning and due diligence.
 They author does a great job conveying their bewilderment and sometimes self doubt as they talked to many people in the industry and none of them saw the flaw that should have been so obvious.
 In the end, although they all made a lot of money by shorting the market, they also felt a little sickened by the whole experience.In fact, one of them left the industry altogether.

 Here are a couple of other key points I took away from this book: It didn’t seem like there was sufficient punishment for those who created the mess, and so now I better understand some people’s ongoing anger with Wall Street and big banks.
 This book also reinforced the whole notion of “let the buyer beware” – consumers of financial products need to understand what they’re investing in and also not blindly trust the ratings agencies.

-i definitely recommend this book and have been eyeing some of Michael Lewis’s other books, as well.
+i definitely recommend The Big Short and have been eyeing some of Michael Lewis’s other books, as well.
 And I suspect I’ll be watching the movie soon.